 A: Grill Armor Gloves are made of M-Aramid and P-Aramid.
 These are also called Nomex and Kevlar.

 A: Grill Armor Gloves can be machine washed at the Cotton program using regular detergent at 104 degrees Fahrenheit.
 (40 degrees Celsius)

 About Grill Armor Gloves

-The Grill Armor Gloves are available since 2016 and the 4 types of gloves I talked about are developed out of the need for high-quality heat-resistant gloves for cooking and grilling.
+The Grill Armor Gloves have been available since 2016 and the 4 types of gloves I talked about were developed out of the need for high-quality heat-resistant gloves for cooking and grilling.

 I did grill and BBQ glove reviews and I wrote about Grill Armor Gloves there also.
-However, since I have such good experience with them I decided to have a look at them here on a separate page.
+However, since I have such good experience with them I decided to review them here on a separate page.